-- If your proposed name belongs to a limited company (private or public) or limited liability partnership registered at Companies House, and you are also looking to incorporate a limited company or LLP, you will have to go back to the drawing board.
+If this is the case it’s bad news: If your proposed name belongs to a limited company (private or public) or limited liability partnership registered at Companies House, and you are also looking to incorporate a limited company or LLP, you will have to go back to the drawing board.

-However, if the company operates locally or nationally, or if there is any risk of confusion among customers, you should pick again.
+However, if the company operates locally or nationally, or if there is any risk of confusion among customers, you should try choosing a different name.
 If you don’t, you run the risk of being sued for “passing off” (trading off another company’s goodwill and reputation by copying their name or branding).
 This also applies to sole traders that start trading under the name of a pre-existing limited company, or vice versa.

 You can check this by running a search on the UK Trade Mark Register on the Intellectual Property Office (IPO) website.
 Unlike passing off claims, the owner of a trade mark does not have to show that there was confusion among consumers or that they have goodwill associated with the mark.
 Registering a trade mark gives you exclusive rights to use it nationally within the relevant class.

-Remember, performing these simple checks initially can save you much time, money and hassle later on.
+Performing these simple checks initially can save you much time, money and hassle later on.
 Not only could you find yourself as the defendant in a trade mark infringement or passing off claim, you may also have to absorb the cost of rebranding your business and replacing your signage, stationery, etc.

 Once you have found a name that is available and ticks all the boxes, another important consideration is whether or not a suitable website domain name is also up for grabs.
 Read our guide on how to choose and secure the right domain name here.